2017 Program Dates: June 17 - 24

 - Demonstrate aptitude or interest in STEM (science, technology, engineering, math) or business fields

-The submission deadline is April 1, 2017.
+The 2017 application deadline has passed.
 All applicants will be notified of their admission status by May 1, 2017.

 If selected for the program, students must be available to participate in the entire program.
 It is an overnight, residential program and students are not allowed to leave campus for any reason.
 The 2017 program dates are June 17 - 24.